 • What are the genre expectations that the genre super fans have?

-To answer all these you will need to play all those games for research purposes (see you do get to play games for your job!)
-You need to talk to game designers who have made games in your genre.
+To answer all these you will need to play all those games (YES, even the ones that underperformed) for research purposes (see you do get to play games for your job!)
+You should also talk to game designers who have made games in your genre.
+You need to read reviews of all of those games.
 You need to talk to real life fans of the genre.

 Knowing the things that fans like and dislike and what makes your game stand out are VERY VERY important when it comes time to start tweeting about your game.